rwebaz/Medcoin-Crypto-Currency-Project/docs/pages/Federated-Consensus.md

 ---
-title: Consensus Ledger
+title: Federated Consensus
 layout: default
-navigation_weight: 3
+navigation_weight: 5
 ---
-# Consensus Ledger
+# Federated Consensus

-The consensus protocol for the Medcoin™ ledger requires a high rate of transaction with many transactional participants.
+The consensus protocol for the Medcoin™ ledger requires the mitigation of many transactional participants with a high rate of transaction throughput performed speedily.

 {% include md-toc-medcoin-gold.htm %}

+## The Web of Dependent Trust

+Legacy dependency was exposed in the *Great Recession of 2008* when counter-party risk escalated post consummation of 3rd party contracts.

+In some cases, the web of interconnection was so nebulous, it took four (4) years to unwind just one thirty-three (33) party derivative at a cost of several billion euro.

+### The Digital Weakness of Common 3rd Party Trust

+More to come ...

-## Federated Consensus
+## Consensus Ledger

-Our research suggests a set of one-hundred (100) federated, validator nodes will be required to cryptographically agree upon the near-immediate finality of leader commitment with a board of nine (9) foundational overseers endowed with directional discretion in the event of an unmitigated auto tie or fork in the underlying blockchain at similar heights.
+Our research suggests a set of one-hundred (100) federated, validator nodes will be required to cryptographically agree from the *side-chain* upon the near-immediate finality of a leader commitment.

-### Nakamoto Lottery

-*Proof O Elapsed Time*, or **POET** is a lottery style algorithm developed by the IBM Sawtooth Hyperledger team.

 ### Premise